Syncora/Syncora-Backend/README.md

   - `POST /api/trivia`: Create a new trivia game
   - `GET /api/trivia`: Get a list of active trivia games
   - `GET /api/trivia/:id`: Get trivia game details by ID
-  - `POST /api/trivia/:id/join`: Join an existing trivia game by ID
-  - `POST /api/trivia/:id/join/invite-code`: Join an existing trivia game by invite code
-  - `POST /api/trivia/:id/answer`: Submit an answer for a trivia question
   - `DELETE /api/trivia/:id`: Delete a trivia game and all associated data by ID
+- Trivia Session Management:
+  - `POST /api/trivia/:id/start`: Start a trivia session for the specified trivia game ID
+  - `POST /api/trivia/:id/join`: Join an existing trivia session by trivia game ID
+  - `POST /api/trivia/:id/join/invite-code`: Join an existing trivia session by trivia game invite code
+  - `POST /api/trivia/:id/answer`: Submit an answer for the current question in the trivia session
+  - `GET /api/trivia/:id/question`: Get the current question for the trivia session
+  - `GET /api/trivia/:id/scoreboard`: Get the scoreboard for the trivia session
+  - `POST /api/trivia/:id/next`: Move to the next question in the trivia session
+  - `POST /api/trivia/:id/end`: End the trivia session and calculate final scores

 ## Authentication
 Syncora-Backend uses JSON Web Tokens (JWT) for user authentication.